johnthagen/python-blueprint/README.rst

 Code Style Checking
 ^^^^^^^^^^^^^^^^^^^

-`PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ is the universally accepted code style guide for Python.
+`PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ is the universally accepted style guide for Python code.
 PEP8 code compliance is verified using `flake8 <http://flake8.pycqa.org/>`_. flake8 is configured in the ``[flake8]`` section of ``tox.ini``.
 Three extra flake8 plugins are also included: